LYTHAM ST ANNES

 St Anne’s Kitesurfing Club are located here.
 Please check out their website for information on memberships for access to the Club House –https://stanneskitesurfing.co.uk/

 Want to learn to kitesurf or wingfoil?
-Then head over to Northern Kites - BKSA & RYA Accredited Training Centre
+Then head over to Northern Kites on the Wirral - BKSA & RYA Accredited Training Centre